Modern Fat Quarter Quilting with Half Square Triangles (HSTs)

 How to Mark Cutting Lines of Half Square Triangles

 This is the easiest step of all.
+Place your two pieces of fabric with right sides together.
 Using your long ruler, draw a diagonal line from one corner to the opposite.
 Now do the same for the other two corners.
-Place a pin in each corner and one in the middle to keep both fabrics in place while you sew.
+Place a pin in each corner and one near the center to keep both fabrics in place while you sew.

 Not All Fat Quarters Are Created Equal

-Not every fat quarter will measure 18” x 20” so be prepared to adjust.
-If some of your fat quarters fall short of the full 18”, just get the biggest square you can and make sure they all measure the same.
+Not every fat quarter will measure exactly 18” x 20” so be prepared to adjust.
+If some of your fat quarters fall short of the full 18”, just get the biggest square you can and make sure all your squares measure the same.